 The front ends needs to supply decoded instructions (μ ops) and sustain the stream to a six-issue wide out-of-order engine.
-The components of the front end, their func-
+The components of the front end, their functions, and the performance challenges to microarchitectural design are described in Table 2-1.